 Here’s how to get camera ready for your MBA interview.

-And don’t forget to talk to us at Career Protocol if you want to make the whole thing more fun, less stressful, and way more awesome.
+That’s it y’all!!
+Don’t forget to talk to us at Career Protocol if you want to make the whole thing more fun, less stressful, and way more awesome.